tock/tock/doc/reference/trd104-syscalls.md

 Userspace MUST NOT write a buffer that has been shared with the kernel with a Read-Write Allow call.
 The writing restriction is because changing the buffer mid-operation might violate invariants within the kernel and cause a panic.
-Rust type safety depends on there not being arbitrary concurrent writers.
+For example, the kernel might check certain invariants on a buffer when a command is called (e.g., the contents of a packet buffer are property formatted) and then issue a series of asynchronous I/O calls using the buffer.
+If the buffer could change in between these I/O calls it might then violate the invariants.

 In normal circumstances, userspace also MUST NOT read a buffer that has been shared with the kernel with a Read-Write Allow call.
 This reading restriction is because the contents of the buffer may be in an intermediate state and so not consistent with expected data models.
-Ensuring every system call drivers maintains consistency in the presence of arbitrary userspace reads is too great a programming burden for an unintended use case.
+Ensuring every system call driver maintains consistency in the presence of arbitrary userspace reads is too great a programming burden for an unintended use case.